jsamiksha1/jsamiksha1/README.md

 -💡 Interested in working alongside like-minded people.

--💞️ Firm believer of tech for good , would love to collaborate to make projects that make an impact.
+-💞️ Firm believer of tech for good , I'd love to work with you on projects that have an impact.

 <h2>Languages and Tools</h2>